Meatless Monday Pasta with Lentils

 In a large pot, combine the lentils, a couple teaspoons of salt, and 6 cups water.
 Bring to a boil, reduce to an active simmer and cook for approximately 20- 30 minutes, until the lentils are very tender.

-Cook the pasta just a little less than indicated on the package, drain, and add to the lentils along with onion mixture and chopped parsley.
+Cook the pasta just a little less than indicated on the package, drain, and add to the lentils along with chopped parsley.
 Check for seasoning and add salt and pepper if needed.
 Let this simmer for a few minutes to allow the flavors to settle in.
 To serve, drizzle with a little more olive oil and sprinkle with the reserved chopped parsley and grated parmesan cheese.